 This designed was put to use for the next twelve years before the Burger King logo was redesigned once more.
 In 1969, the restaurant adopted a logo very similar to Burger King’s current logo design – one that features the name of the restaurant sandwiched between two buns.
 This design was slightly revised in 1994 when the brand decided to alter its color scheme and was redesigned for the final time in 1999.

 The current Burger King logo still features the name of the company placed between two buns but with a more rounded shape, brighter colors, and a blue line that encircles a majority of the logo.
 In the 21 years that have passed since this latest logo was first unveiled, the Burger King logo has not undergone any further changes.

 Design Elements of the Burger King Logo

-When Sterling Brands was hired to design what is now the current version of the Burger King logo, they didn’t reinvent the wheel.
+When Sterling Brands was hired to design what is now the current version of the Burger King logo in 1999, they didn’t reinvent the wheel.
 Burger King’s current logo design still displays a burger as its key design element, just like all of the logo designs that preceded it since 1957.